How to Finance a New Business in Greensboro/Guilford County

 Success often comes down to who you know, and a small business class should encourage you to connect with other attendees.
 Meeting other local business owners can help you better understand your community and create long-standing relationships that could lead to collaboration.
 Additionally, it can give you the chance to develop a support network of other like-minded business owners who are dedicated to improving their businesses just like you.

 If the class doesn’t take place in your area, it can still be useful to meet other business owners in your industry.
-They can likely give you new insights on how to grow your business, attract new customers, acquire talent, and better manage your finances or operations.
+They can likely give you new insights on how to grow your business, attract new customers, receive a business license, acquire talent, and better manage your finances or operations.
 Since networking can be so beneficial, check if the class provides time to mingle and has dedicated networking times.
 In-person classes may also be more useful for networking than those offered virtually.

 4. Track Record of Helping Business Owners Succeed Following the Course